-The Training Materials page also has items specifically for debaters and judges.
-You will need to review the judge's instructions to prepare yourself for judging debates.
+The Training Materials page has sections for coaches, debaters, and judges.
+You should review the judge's instructions to prepare yourself for judging debates.
 You should provide the material to your volunteer judges before their first tournament to educate them.
-You should also discuss the judge's material with your debaters so they will understand what the judges are looking for in a debater's performance.
+We hold training sessions for judges at every tournament, but we cannot cover everything in one hour.
+You should also discuss the judge's material with your debaters so they will understand what the judges are looking for when deciding a round.

-There is a file with all the CDA debate resolutions for the past twenty years and copies of the debate packets for the past seven years.
-Reviewing some of these will give you and your debaters an idea of what to topics debated and the research material available.
-The packets can be used to practice case preparation and debate.
+We release the motion-the topic to be debated-at 9AM on the morning of the tournament with a packet of background material to help the debaters understand the issues.
+The Training Materials page has a file with all the CDA debate resolutions going back almost 30 years.
+Copies of the debate packets given to the debaters are available going back almost 20 years.
+Reviewing these will give you and your debaters an idea of topics we debate and the materials available to prepare their arguments.
+The packets can be used for discussion, to practice case preparation and as the basis for a practice debate.
 There are also notes on the final round for many tournaments, so you can see the types of arguments CDA debaters presented.
 The commentary available on issues that arose during these tournaments will help you and your debaters deepen your understanding of debate strategy and tactics.